youssefberrk/requirement-analysis/README.md

 Each of these activities plays a vital role in ensuring that the software development process begins with a strong and accurate foundation, reducing risks and enhancing the chances of project success.

+# Types of Requirements

+In the context of a booking management system, such as those for Airbnb or OYO, requirements can be categorized into **Functional** and **Non-Functional Requirements**.
+Each type plays a vital role in defining what the system must do and how it should operate.

+## Functional Requirements

+Functional requirements describe the core functionalities and behavior of the system.
+They focus on **what the system should do** to meet the users' needs.

+### Examples for a Booking Management System:
+- **User Authentication:**
+  Users must be able to register and log in using various methods, including email, social media platforms, or Single Sign-On (SSO).
+- **Search Functionality:**
+  The system should allow users to search for properties using filters such as location, price range, amenities, and availability.
+- **Booking Process:**
+  Users should be able to select booking dates, confirm details, and securely make payments.
+- **Communication:**
+  Provide a messaging feature enabling direct communication between guests and hosts.
+- **Cancellation and Refunds:**
+  Support cancellation policies and automate refund processes based on predefined rules.
+- **Review System:**
+  Enable guests to leave reviews and ratings for properties and hosts&#8203;:contentReference[oaicite:0]{index=0}&#8203;:contentReference[oaicite:1]{index=1}.

+---

+## Non-Functional Requirements

+Non-functional requirements define the quality attributes and operational aspects of the system.
+They focus on **how the system performs its functions** and address broader performance goals.

+### Examples for a Booking Management System:
+- **Performance:**
+  Pages must load in under 3 seconds, even during peak user traffic.
+- **Scalability:**
+  The system must support thousands of concurrent users without performance degradation.
+- **Data Security:**
+  Ensure compliance with regulations like GDPR and PCI DSS to protect user data and transactions.
+- **Availability:**
+  Guarantee 99.9% uptime, minimizing maintenance downtime.
+- **User-Friendliness:**
+  Provide an intuitive interface for a seamless user experience across devices.
+- **Compatibility:**
+  Ensure the system operates smoothly on a variety of devices, including desktops, smartphones, and tablets&#8203;:contentReference[oaicite:2]{index=2}&#8203;:contentReference[oaicite:3]{index=3}.

+---

+## Importance of Categorizing Requirements

+Understanding and documenting both functional and non-functional requirements ensures the system is designed to meet user expectations while delivering high performance and reliability.
+A well-balanced approach to both types of requirements lays a strong foundation for project success.